 The Memorandum of Association and the Articles of Association are the most important among these five documents because, together, they form the constitution of the company.
 However, while every company requires a Memorandum of Association, not all need Article of Association.

 Schedule 1 of the Companies Act anticipates and provides for these differences in four different tables called Tables B, C, D, and E.

 The articles of association are the rules which govern the internal management of the company’s affairs.
 The regulations deal with the duties, rights, and powers of members and directors, between themselves and the entire company.

-Companies which are unlimited or limited by guarantee are required to register Articles of Association with the memorandum, but companies which are limited by shares may either register their own articles or adopt Table A of the First Schedule as set out in the 1968 Companies Act.
+Companies that are unlimited or limited by guarantee are required to register Articles of Association with the memorandum, but companies that are limited by shares may either register their own articles or adopt Table A of the First Schedule as set out in 1968 Companies Act.
 Like the tables earlier referred to, Table A is a model which sets out Article for Companies limited by shares.
 Part I of the Table applies to public companies while Part II covers private companies.

 The Memorandum of Association and the Article of Association (where these are present) must have the signature of at least two people in the case of private companies, and at least seven signatories in the case of public companies. section 17, subsection 2 of the Companies Act, 1968, further requires that a statutory declaration by a legal practitioner engaged in the formation of the company, or by a person named in the articles as a director or secretary of the company, in compliance with all or any of the said requirements, shall be produced to the Registrar, and the Registrar may accept such a declaration as sufficient evidence of compliance.